mvs-develop/dev.bitshares.works/docs/bts_guide/accounts/vesting_balances.rst

 Vesting Balances
 ===================

-In BitShares 2.0, some balances are vesting over time.
-This feature has been introduced initially in BitShares 1 when merging several blockchain businesses into one blockchain.
+In DNA 2.0, some balances are vesting over time.
+This feature has been introduced initially in DNA 1 when merging several blockchain businesses into one blockchain.